Interstate Commission on the Potomac River Basin

 1953 – The Federal Water Pollution Control Act is extended.

-1955 – Congress directs the Army Corps of Engineers (ACE) to study the North Branch.
-WRC-TV (Washington, DC) telecasts the first installment of the “Our Beautiful Potomac” series, which reveals the Potomac’s poor condition.
+1955 – Congress directs the U.S. Army Corps of Engineers (USACE) to study the North Branch. • WRC-TV (Washington, DC) telecasts the first installment of the “Our Beautiful Potomac” series, which reveals the Potomac’s poor condition.

-1958 – The (1957-58) Potomac Federal Enforcement Conference sets goals, among them secondary treatment for Potomac treatment plants.
-MD and VA sign the Potomac River Compact of 1958, and establish the Potomac River Fisheries Commission.
-ICPRB is now gathering and tabulating information from about 85 stream sampling stations operated by cooperating agencies, municipalities and industries.
+1958 – The (1957-58) Potomac Federal Enforcement Conference sets goals, among them secondary treatment for Potomac treatment plants. • Maryland and Virginia sign the Potomac River Compact of 1958, and establish the Potomac River Fisheries Commission. • ICPRB is now gathering and tabulating information from about 85 stream sampling stations operated by cooperating agencies, municipalities and industries.

 1960 – The Metropolitan Washington Regional Sanitary Advisory Board is established.
 Work begins on a plan to separate DC’s combined sanitary and stormwater sewers.
 The Upper Potomac River Commission treatment plant in Westernport, MD, begins operation; it is designed to clean up pollution in the North Branch Potomac.